-To save time when serially shifting data through registers, it is sometimes advantageous to skip certain chips.
-The bypass register is a single-bit register that can be placed between TDI and TDO pins.
+Skip certain chips to save time when serially shifting data through registers.
+The bypass register is a single-bit register that is placed between TDI and TDO pins.
 This enables shifting of data through the SRAM with minimal delay.
-The bypass register is set LOW ( $V{SS}$ ) when the BYPASS instruction is executed.
+The bypass register is set low ( $V{SS}$ ) when the BYPASS instruction is executed.